 The Company formulated the DENSO Group Long-term Policy 2030 together with the slogan "Bringing hope for the future for our planet, society, and all people."
-Supported by the three core axioms of "Green," "Peace of Mind," and the newly added "Inspiring," the Group will endeavor to create new value and contribute to ensuring a society filled with smiling faces.
+Supported by the three core axioms of "Green," "Peace of Mind," and "Inspiring," the Group will endeavor to create new value and contribute to ensuring a society filled with smiling faces.

-The Group's R&D expenses, including the amount recognized as assets for the fiscal year ended March 31, 2020, totaled ¥507.8 billion.
+The Group's R&D expenses, including the amount recognized as assets for the fiscal year ended March 31, 2021, totaled ¥492.0 billion.